ErikBrorsson/MVDet/eriks_readme.md

 This is expected, and given the results of "Toward unlabeled multi-view 3D pedestrian detection by generalizable AI: techniques and performance analysis", I don't believe that it is worth attempting a naive iterative pseudo-labeling training.
 Instead, it is time to implement the mean teacher and experiment with a "smooth" transition to the target data.

+### 3/7
+The experiement with the ema teacher didn't lead to good performance, but the implementation seems to work.
+Before starting loads of experiments on the EMA self-training to find good hyperparameters (i.e., EMA and target weight schedule), I should probably verify tthat the ema teacher works.

+I should also figure out whether it is the perspective view backbone or the BEV detection head that has poor generalization capabilities.
+I would expect that the (ImageNet pretrained) backbone can generalize to new images fairly well, while the BEV detection head overfits to the specific camera setup.
+An adaptation strategy would in this case involve ensuring that the BEV feature map and detection head becomes more general.

+One idea is to use **Domain Invariant Feature Learning** to learn BEV features that are invariant to the camera rig.
+- Assumption: Projection to ground plane results in bev features that have appearance heavily dependant on the camera setup (since e.g. pedestrians are smeared out on the floor differently based on the camera angle).
+- Applying a few conv layers onto the BEV projection and then enforcing domain invariance on the features could perhaps lead to more "true" BEV features, where the pedestrians are well localized and look like they are actually viewed from above.
+This is reasonable since a "true" BEV view is independant of the camera rig.
+- It is critical that the above (presumably domain invariant) features are also used for subsequent detection.
+Training on source labels for detection jointly with the above adversarial training can assure that the features do not collapse to nonsense, since the detection supervision will enforce rich features.

+Another idea to attain BEV features that are more or less independent of the camera rig is to use the method presented in MVTT.
+Here, they first use bounding boxes to aggregate perspective view features and then project this feature vector (a single vector per pedestrian) onto a sparse BEV feature map.
+The drawback with this is that the feature aggregation is very much determined by single view detection performance.